IgniteUI/indigo-design-docfx/en/components/list.md

 ## Type

-The List can be inserted in a preset with one-line items or with two-line items, both initially containing ten items.
+The List can be inserted in a preset with One-line Item List or with Two-line Item List, both initially containing ten items.

 <img class="responsive-img" src="../images/list_one-line_item.png" srcset="../images/list_one-line_item@2x.png 2x" />
 <img class="responsive-img" src="../images/list_two-line_item.png" srcset="../images/list_two-line_item@2x.png 2x" />

+## Using the List in Figma

 ## Using the List in Sketch